Alice, Texas: Economy

 Today, Alice's economy is centered on the oil industry, with more than 100 different oil field companies located around the Alice area.
 Alice is called the "Hub City" due to its geographical location between Corpus Christi, McAllen, Laredo, and San Antonio.
 Its location between these cities makes it an ideal center for distribution.

-As of 2009, Alice has an unemployment rate of 6.30% when the U.S. average was 8.50%.
+As of December 2025, Alice had an unemployment rate (Note: The December 2025 unemploymenet rate of 4.6% is "not seasonly adjusted".) of 4.6%, (compared to 3.9% for Texas).